CPEN-400Q-202-2023W2-Group-8/final-project/README.md

 So [@sonozaki7](https://github.com/sonozaki7): wrote all target distribution code, wrote the report theory, and result section.

-Ore [@oreade16](https://github.com/oreade16): wrote the ansatz, and the framework section.
+Ore [@oreade16](https://github.com/oreade16): wrote all the ansatze functions, and the framework section.
+Also helped to review the report

 Akshat [@DentedGem](https://github.com/DentedGem): Wrote the code for the qcbm, loss, optimizer, figure_creator functions and the associated helper functions.
 Implemented code for FIG 2-6 and Table 2, Documented the code base and formatted the code base.
 Wrote the opinion piece of the code as well as helped review the report.